gridly-spreadsheet-CMS/gridly-unity-plugin/README.md

   + fixed posting of special alphabets automatically converted to '?'

 -1.0.2 - 2/6/2021
-  + fixed An error occurs when switching tabs in some cases
+  + fixed an error occurs when switching tabs in some cases

+-1.0.3 - 3/6/2021
+  + fixed not delete record on gridly